 The development of teaching

 The increasing requirements in the interdisciplinary field of mechatronics require a synthesis of the available ressources from mechanical and electrial engineering, data processing and computer science.
-Therefore, the Mechatronic-Centre of Hanover (MZH) was founded with kind support by the state of Lower Saxony in the year 2000.
-The Institute of Mechtronic Systems, respectively its predecessors, are founding members of the MZH.
+Therefore, the Mechatronic-Centre of Hanover (MZH) was founded with support by the state of Lower Saxony in the year 2000.
+The Institute of Mechatronic Systems, respectively its predecessors, are founding members of the MZH.